 First, start by printing our graph paper.
 Depending on the size of your yard, you’ll need to use the top and side ledger for reference, then refer to each square as 2 (or more) feet.

-Next, you will want to measure your lawn and draw any house walls or patio areas adjacent to it.
-Be sure to also include side walks, trees or garden borders too.
+You also want to measure your lawn and draw any house walls or patio areas adjacent to it.
+Be sure to also include side walks, trees or garden borders in your sketch too.

 Locating your water source